Open system effects on slow light and electromagnetically induced transparency: Results

-This expression for the susceptibility is also frequently encountered in the literature, e.g., \cite{geabanacloche1995eit}.
+This expression for the susceptibility is also frequently encountered in the literature, see, e.g., Ref. \cite{geabanacloche1995eit}.
 It is interesting to note the similarity of this expression with Eq.~(\ref{eq:chi-dephase}), although the open system channels are quite different.
 Nevertheless, in Figs.~\ref{fig:susceptibility}(a) and \ref{fig:susceptibility}(b) it can be seen that the phase response of $\chi_{b \leftarrow c}$ is larger than for $\chi_{\mathrm{dephase}}$.
 This means that a medium affected by pure dephasing cannot slow down light as efficiently as compared to a medium affected by the $b \leftarrow c$ channel, assuming that the channel rates are equal.

-We now consider the amplitude damping channel in the other direction, $c \leftarrow b$.
-The analytical expression of the susceptibility is given by
+We now consider the amplitude damping channel in the $c \leftarrow b$ direction.
+The expression of the susceptibility in this case reads

 This channel shows a different behavior compared to all other considered channels, it shows gain where the other channels show absorption.
-That is, a slowly propagating light pulse will be amplified provided that the open system channel $c \leftarrow b$ can be established.
+That is, a slowly propagating light pulse will be amplified due to the interaction with the environment described by the $c \leftarrow b$ channel.

-Let us now consider the channel that is defined by $\eta_{pe} = \eta_{bc} = \eta_{cb}$, i.e., the amplitude damping channels in both directions.
+Let us now consider amplitude damping channels with equal rates in both directions in the subspace $V_{bc}$, corresponding to the non-zero parameters $\eta_{bc} = \eta_{cb} \equiv \eta_{pe}$.
 This open system channel may be important in experimental situations where, e.g., atoms collide and the populations of the states undergo sudden incoherent exchange.
-We denote this as the population exchange channel, `popex' for short, and the susceptibility $\chi_{\mathrm{popex}}$.
-Hence,
+We denote this as the population exchange channel `popex'.
+We obtain,

 As expected, the absorption profile is located in between the profiles of $\chi_{b \leftarrow c}$ and $\chi_{c \leftarrow b}$, as can be seen in Fig.~\ref{fig:susceptibility}(b).
-To first order, the absorption profiles of the different amplitude damping channels is shifted by the parameter $\eta_{_-}=(\eta_{bc} - \eta_{\mathrm{cb}})/2$.
+To first order, the absorption profiles of the different amplitude damping channels is shifted by the parameter $\eta_{{}_{-}}$.
 However, the phase response, i.e., $\re{\chi_{b \leftarrow c}}$ is not affected by this shift, and it is approximately the same for all considered amplitude damping channels.

 The susceptibility associated with the isotropic depolarization channel ($\eta \neq 0$) is given by